People you should know

 The financial coordinator has detailed knowledge of financial matters and hospital billing methods.
 This person works with social workers to determine how you can best afford the cost of your transplant.

-Joseph Hillenberg, father of heart recipient and OPTN/UNOS volunteer
+Joseph Hillenberg, father of heart recipient and OPTN volunteer

 The transplant surgeon evaluates your present condition, makes recommendations, and ultimately performs your transplant surgery.

 This doctor, whether a nephrologist, hepatologist, cardiologist or other specialist and helps the surgeon evaluate your need for transplant.

 Usually a registered nurse, who will be your main contact and will work with you and other members of your transplant team to coordinate your care.

 Insurance case manager

 Often your first point of contact, the insurance case manager helps navigate the specifics of insurance coverage.